NewFrontDoor/newfrontdoor.org/src/documentation/sparkleshare.md

 ---
-heading: Guidelines for Local Church SparkleShare Admins
+title: Guidelines for Local Church SparkleShare Admins
-sub_heading: Understanding Sparkleshare, how to set it up, and how to manage user permissions
+sub_title: Understanding Sparkleshare, how to set it up, and how to manage user permissions
 ---

 ### Summary